thorbits/thBash/README.md

-My bash config, installation, type: "make install"
+My bash config,

-The following packages are required:
+# The following packages are suggested for this config:

 autojump bc curl eza feh figlet git iftop lolcat links lynx lm-sensors lolcat make man-db nala neofetch neovim parallel pv rsync sudo tldr vim xdg-utils wget

+# Once installed, to see a list a of the included functions --> $HOME directory and type:  fulist